Bodo-inc/community-edition-examples/README.md

 # Getting Started with Bodo
 Welcome to the Bodo Platform!
 These notebooks provide quick start guides to using Bodo.
-We recommend starting with [01-bodo_getting_started.ipynb](01-bodo_getting_started.ipynb) and following that with [02-bodo_tutorial.ipynb](02-bodo_tutorial.ipynb).
+We recommend starting with [bodo_getting_started.ipynb](bodo_getting_started.ipynb) and following that with [bodo_tutorial.ipynb](bodo_tutorial.ipynb).

 _________________________